icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

         ````
         Now our model gives us the correct runtime of the function, and gives us more insight into the benefits of caching, and the consequences of a cache miss.
 4. **Coding**
+    ```{note}
+        This section may seem unrelated, however hashing and CDC are used in the final project, and we are introducing it here to prepare you.
+    ```
     1. Implement the `hash_func` and `cdc` functions from the following Python code in C/C++.
 You can find the starter code at `hw2/cdc/cdc.cpp`.
 You are free to use C/C++ standard library data structures
     as you see fit.
         ```Python